We Honor Our Military Veterans

 Wreaths Across America

 Mt.
-Olivet is proud to partner with Wreaths Across America, the well-known nonprofit organization, on their mission to honor veterans.
-Thanks to thousands of sponsors and volunteers, last year live balsam wreaths were placed at more than 2 million veterans’ gravesites at 4,900 locations across all 50 states, including Arlington National Cemetery.
+Olivet is proud to partner with Wreaths Across America, the well-known nonprofit organization, on their mission to honor and remember veterans with fresh balsam wreaths by their graves leading into every Christmas season.

 Veterans Memorial Event - May 21, 2026